Learning Group Facilitation Guide

 - Facilitator Planning Worksheet Only - DOC

 Learning groups can enrich a self-paced course experience, creating opportunities for idea sharing, community building, and accountability as participants progress through course material together.
 This learning group facilitation guide provides a framework for organizing, structuring, and leading a group of learners through self-paced courses on any topic.

 Why Learn Together?

-Learning groups are lightly-facilitated study groups for people to learn together.
+Learning groups are lightly facilitated study groups for people to learn together.
 They provide a collaborative environment that has the potential to increase motivation as the group sets attainable goals together and connects their learning to practical application.
-Learners in a group share ideas and insights, answer each other’s questions, and expose each other to new perspectives and solutions.
+Learners in a group share ideas and insights, answer each other’s questions, and learn from new perspectives and solutions.
 They form bonds as a community and reflect together on progress, which boosts confidence.

 What is a Learning Group Facilitator?

-Learning group facilitators are not teachers, and are not expected to be subject matter experts with “correct” answers on the topics.
-Your primary role is to convene and coordinate the group and to guide discussions.
-As a facilitator, you will be helping to cultivate an environment in which learning and sharing among participants leads to desired outcomes.
-You may be involved with the group as a co-learner or you may be guiding at the higher level of a training coordinator or supervisor.
+A learning group facilitator’s primary role is to convene and coordinate the group and to guide discussions.
+They are not teachers and are not expected to be subject matter experts with “correct” answers on the topics.
+A facilitator helps to cultivate an environment in which learning and sharing among participants leads to desired outcomes.
+The facilitator can participate in a group as a co-learner or guide a group at the administrative level of a training coordinator or supervisor.

 This guide was first developed for the Supercharged Storytimes project, funded by OCLC and with a grant from the Institute of Museum and Library Services, RE-95-17-0085-17.